 …found dead, her decomposing body stuffed among boxes in the warehouse of a home goods store on Charlotte Street, Port-of-Spain.
 Her clothing was torn and shopping bags lay nearby.

 Yes, it is graphic.
 Yes, it should make you cringe.
-Yes, it is appalling and it is unacceptable
+Yes, it is appalling and it is unacceptable.

 Shannon is not the first, nor will she be the last, Trinidadian woman to become a statistic.
 But what was it about Shannon’s case that has sent the nation reeling, traumatized and crying for justice for this young woman?